-At SAC LABs we have deployed edge computing technology in harsh norther environments for more than 5 years using off the shelf components and basic engineering science to protect the electronics.
+At SAC LABs we have deployed edge computing technology in harsh norther environments for more than 5 years using off the shelf components and basic engineering science to protect the temperature sensitive electronics.

-We used local WioLink IoT modules in combination with a RaspberryPi 4 for onsite compute and a Ubuntu/NodeRed stack for data collection, which is then sent to MongoDB Atlas for storage and analytics.
+By combining WioLink IoT environment modules with a RaspberryPi 4 for onsite compute and a Ubuntu/NodeRed stack for data collection, we sent our collected data to MongoDB Atlas cluster for storage and analytics.

 These solutions form a designing complex that can be employed to remote locations that cannot be accessed onsite frequently.
 They can be deployed broadly over a large geographic area and interconnected through WiFi, LTE of Satellite uplinks to provide broad geographic data collection.